wpidlib/WPID-Library-Docs/tutorials/Logging/dataLogging.md

 # Logging Data on the Brain and in the Terminal

 Seeing what PID values are being used is critical for tuning the robot and getting the cleanest and fasted autonomous route possible.
-That is why logging these values either to the terminal, or to a file for graphing is important as it grants the ability to vizualize the change in these parameters over the course of a full run of the robot.
+That is why logging these values either to the terminal, or to a file for graphing is important as it grants the ability to visualize the change in these parameters over the course of a full run of the robot.

 Here is a step by step process to log all the necessary parameters onto the computer terminal or VEX Brain.